alinaitkin/TrackMaven.github.io/content/onboarding_at_trackmaven.md

 ### Productivity

 I was completely blown away at the level of automation that I was introduced to during my first week at trackmaven.
 My local dev environment took a mere hour and half.
 So much of that is due to the awesome tooling we have. **Docker** and + **Fig** makes setting up isolated services a breeze, not to mention having a hand-rolled CLi for all stages of the application life cyce(start, update, destroy).
 Another thing that impressed was the amount of testing that has been written for the applcaiton.
 There is seriously no way to better onboard someone then to have a grea suite of tests to help an engineer know when he broke something.
 Lastly out deoployment starget was just as impressive.
 We use **Ansible** and **Fabri** to deploy to our different environments.
+Yes, we love python!

 Because of the of how well documented and autmated our process was for shipping code I was able to push code out within the first couple of days.
 It was just a great way for me to feel that I was contributing to a team very quicly.
 I didn't understand how the entire application worked but being able to have such a streamlined and automated process really helped me feel confident.